Ph 1300 415 410

 a.
 There are three options under release preferences:

 i.
 Standard release for everyone (this is the default)

 iii.
 Targeted release for select users.
 Users can be selected one at a time, or can be uploaded in bulk using the provided notepad template.

 Just remember changes in the 365 admin portal can take up to 24 hours to be reflected.

-So there you have it – how to set your release preferences.
-It’s a great way to road test features before they hit the wider company and make sure they are properly road tested before all your colleagues are using them.
+Office 365 updates and release preferences explained!
+Set your preferences – it’s a great way to road test features before they hit the wider company and make sure they are properly road tested before all your colleagues are using them.